-- Provides funding to improve access to the outdoors and parks. - Provides funding for communities that lack safe drinking water. - Provides funding for projects that assist with climate resilience. - Provides funding to address forest fire risks that damage the watersheds.
+- Provides economic stimulus to assist communities with job creation to make up jobs lost during the pandemic. - Provides potential funding opportunities for numerous Valley Water programs including drinking water, flood control, coastal protection, and environmental restoration and protection. - Provides funding to improve access to the outdoors and parks. - Provides funding for communities that lack safe drinking water. - Provides funding for projects that assist with climate resilience. - Provides funding to address forest fire risks that damage the watersheds.

-- Does not include, or funds insufficiently, several Valley Water priorities, including dam safety, recycled water, the San Francisco Bay Restoration Authority, State Flood Subventions, and the Integrated Regional Water Management Program. - A large percent of the sustainable groundwater management implementation funding is dedicated to critically overdrafted basins, meaning Valley Water would be unable to access that funding, as our basins are not critically overdrafted. - The coastal flood protection funding is modest considering statewide and local needs.
+- Does not include, or funds insufficiently, several Valley Water priorities, including dam safety, recycled water, the San Francisco Bay Restoration Authority, State Flood Subventions, and the Integrated Regional Water Management Program. - A large percent of the sustainable groundwater management implementation funding is dedicated to critically overdrafted basins, meaning Valley Water would be unable to access that funding, as our basins are not critically overdrafted.

+• The coastal flood protection funding is modest considering statewide and local needs.

-\SB 45: Wildfire Prevention, Safe Drinking Water, Drought Preparation, and Flood Protection Bond Act
+SB 45: Wildfire Prevention, Safe Drinking Water, Drought Preparation, and Flood Protection Bond Act of 2022 Position Recommendation: Support and Amond

-Position Recommendation: Support and Amend
+Position Recommendation: Support and Amend Priority Recommendation: 2